oarriaga/PyGPToolbox/README.md

 - Mean Curvature Flow (demo_implicitMeanCurvatureFlow.py)<br />
 <img src="https://github.com/htliu1992/PyGPToolbox/raw/master/figures/implicitMCF.gif" width = "400"/>

-- Stein Variational Gradient Descent (demo_demo_SteinVariationalGradientDescent.py)<br />
+- Stein Variational Gradient Descent (demo_SteinVariationalGradientDescent.py)<br />
 <img src="https://github.com/htliu1992/PyGPToolbox/raw/master/figures/SVGD.gif" width = "400"/>

 ## Contact us:<br />
-This toolbox is still in development by Hsueh-Ti Derek Liu and members of the Dynamic Graphics Project at University of Toronto.
+This toolbox is still in development by Hsueh-Ti Derek Liu and has been benefited from members of the Dynamic Graphics Project at University of Toronto.
 If you have any question or are intersted in contributing, please contact Hsueh-Ti Derek Liu (htliu1992@gmail.com).